Whale Watching in Sydney: A Comprehensive Guide

 The Coast Track at the Royal National Park is a fantastic spot suited to anyone prepared to spend some effort in the hunt.

-Getting there: First, take the train to Cronulla.
-Then, take the Tom Thumb ferry to Bundeena Wharf.
-From here, follow the coast track to Jibbon Headland.
+Getting there: Train to Cronulla, then hop on the Tom Thumb ferry to Bundeena.
+Follow the coast track to Jibbon Headland.
+This historic ferrry does not offer accessible travel.

 Whale watching in the North

-Sydney is one of the best places to experience whale watching with relative ease, and these spots on the north side are among the best.
+Sydney is a fantastic place to experience whale watching with relative ease, and these spots on the north side are among the prime locations.

 Fairfax Lookout – North Head